Spontaneous sex for less than $2/day

 Published 11/03/2021

-Can a prescription painkiller kill the pain of premature ejaculation issues?
+Can a prescription painkiller relieve the pain of premature ejaculation issues?

-Tramadol is an opioid painkiller that may help lower the severity of premature ejaculation (PE), the most common male sexual dysfunction, affecting around 30 percent of men worldwide.
-Though tramadol can offer some relief by delaying orgasm, it does come with a caveat: side effects.
+Tramadol is an opioid pain medication that may help lower the severity of premature ejaculation (PE), the most common form of male sexual dysfunction, affecting around 30 percent of men worldwide.
+Though tramadol can offer some relief by delaying orgasm, it does come with the potential for side effects.

-As you explore potential treatments for premature ejaculation (sometimes called early ejaculation), keep reading to find out why tramadol is being prescribed, how the medication affects erectile function, and why you should always be cautious when taking opioid medications.
-Also learn how tramadol measures up to other analgesic (pain reduction) medications like benzocaine and lidocaine, as well as SSRIs, so you can be sure you’re making the right decision.
+Keep reading to find out why tramadol is being prescribed, how the medication affects erectile function, and why you should always be cautious when taking opioid medications.
+Also, learn how tramadol measures up to other pain medications like benzocaine and lidocaine, as well as how it compares to SSRIs for PE, so you can be sure you’re making the right treatment decision.

-Tramadol hydrochloride (tramadol HCL) is a pain medication — or painkiller — typically used to treat moderate to severe pain.
+Tramadol hydrochloride (tramadol HCL) is a pain medication typically used to treat moderate to severe pain.
 It belongs to a class of drugs called opioids, which block pain by binding to receptors in your central nervous system.
-These drugs are classified as controlled substances.
+These drugs are classified as controlled substances, meaning they’re only available by prescription and are tightly regulated.

-While premature ejaculation and pain management aren’t typically related, tramadol shows promise as a treatment for premature ejaculation.
+While premature ejaculation and pain management aren’t typically related, tramadol shows promise as a treatment for PE.

-However, as an opioid medication, tramadol has significant risks and safety issues that you should be aware of if you’re planning on using it.
+However, as an opioid, tramadol has significant risks and safety issues that you should be aware of before you use it.

-Before we get to the side effects, let’s look at what the research says about tramadol’s potential benefits as a premature ejaculation treatment.
+Before we get to the side effects, here’s what the research says about tramadol’s potential benefits as a premature ejaculation treatment.

 Studies on Tramadol for the Treatment of Premature Ejaculation

-A few evidence-based, peer-reviewed studies suggest that tramadol helps lower the severity of premature ejaculation and increase intravaginal ejaculatory latency time (IELT) — the time it takes to reach ejaculation during sexual intercourse.
+A few evidence-based, peer-reviewed studies suggest that tramadol helps lower the severity of premature ejaculation and increase intravaginal ejaculatory latency time (IELT), the time it takes to reach ejaculation during vaginal sex.

-In one randomized, placebo-controlled study published in 2013, researchers compared the effects of tramadol and a non-therapeutic placebo in men between the ages of 18 and 45 with PE.
+In one small, older randomized, placebo-controlled study, researchers compared the effects of tramadol and a non-therapeutic placebo in 60 men between the ages of 18 and 45 with PE.

-Using the stopwatch method, the researchers recorded how quickly it took men to reach orgasm and found men who used 100mg of tramadol on a daily basis for 12 weeks took significantly longer to reach ejaculation, even when tramadol was only used as needed before sex.
+Using the stopwatch method, the researchers recorded how quickly it took men to reach orgasm.
+Those who used 100 milligrams of tramadol on a daily basis for 12 weeks took significantly longer to reach ejaculation, even when tramadol was only used as needed before sex.

-At the start of the study, the men took around 59 seconds time to ejaculation at baseline, but by the end of the study period, they took around 202 to 238 seconds or slightly more than three minutes.
-In comparison, the men in the placebo group went from an average mean intravaginal ejaculation latency time of just 58.7 seconds prior to treatment to a mean IELT of 94.8 or 96.6 seconds with the placebo treatment.
+At the start of the study, the men took around 59 seconds to ejaculate at baseline.
+By the end of the study period, they took around 202 to 238 seconds, or slightly more than three minutes.
+In comparison, the men in the placebo group ended the study with an average IELT of around 95 seconds with the placebo treatment.

-Not only did the men treated with tramadol show longer sexual endurance and a greater level of ejaculation control — they also reported greater sexual satisfaction.
+Not only did the men treated with tramadol show longer sexual endurance and a greater level of ejaculation control, but they also reported greater sexual satisfaction.

-Researchers noted that the positive effects of the use of tramadol for the treatment of PE were comparable to other commonly prescribed premature ejaculation treatments, including non-opioid selective serotonin reuptake inhibitors (SSRIs), antidepressants like paroxetine, and dapoxetine.
+Researchers noted that the positive effects of the use of tramadol for the treatment of PE were comparable to other commonly prescribed premature ejaculation treatments, such as dapoxetine and selective serotonin reuptake inhibitors (SSRIs), a class of antidepressants.

 Research on the efficacy of tramadol for on-demand use or as a long-term medication for PE is certainly promising, but it also reveals that tramadol is far from perfect.